lordpaijo/imeth.cpp/README.md

 ## API Reference

-Imeth is a modular library divided into namespaces and classes that I prefer calling them as *categories*.
+Imeth is a modular library divided into namespaces and classes, which I prefer to call categories.
 Each *category* provides a set of functionalities related to a specific area of mathematics.
 Here's a simple table of the categories available in Imeth:

 | Category | Description |
 | --- | --- |